dmbarbour/wikilon/docs/Runtime.md

 * labels and labeled data (records, variants)
 * unboxed vectors and matrices for math

-I can use a few tag bits per pointer to help with discriminating values.
-This is mostly important for *small* objects, such as two-word cons cells where adding an extra word header would constitute 50% overhead.
-Larger objects can afford the header word, and most need them anyway to discriminate more types of objects.
+I can use a few tag bits per pointer to discriminate a useful subset of values.
+This is mostly important for *small* objects, such as two-word cons cells where an extra word for the header would constitute 50% overhead.
+Larger objects can afford a header word, and need one anyway to distinguish types.

-Another area to use a tag bit is to distinguish actions (words, or logical inline blocks) from values, such that I can test bindings and arities with a simple pointer check.
-For words, it would be useful to distinguish the 'static inline' variant (perhaps via logical inlining of the word's program) vs. lazy link judgement.

-Optimizing bind to use a cons cell seems useful as a frequent action for construction of closures and data objects.
-In general, binding might extend also to `[B A]` composition if we support logically inlined blocks, which might be useful for various accelerators.
+Distinguishing actions from blocks could be useful for fast bind, static linking, and arity checking for lazy link.
+Optimizing bind and linked lists via basic 'cons' cells should be very effective for lightweight code and data types.

+Intriguingly, I could probably keep bind-based cons cells in the 'linear' space to ensure .
+But list-based cons cells would probably be held in the shared space.

+Support for 'linear' objects would be useful, but (excepting binaries) would likely violate the unidirectional heap structure.
+So I should probably encourage use of persistent data structures instead, even for linear objects.
+This does raise an issue that I cannot accelerate computations

 Optimizing data lists to use Lisp-like cons cells could be useful as a basis for many lightweight data structures, especially given that the cons cells are easily heterogeneous.
 Lists would be used to model trees in terms of a `(node-value, list-of-children)` pair, for example.